madbyte/d2ric/README.md

 Version 1.5 (beta6):
 - Removed drag&drop
 - Reorganize the itemlist to match with the ingame store
+- Rename 'Boots of Elvenskin' to 'Band of Elvenskin'
+- TODO: translate the UI

 Version 1.5 (beta5):
 - Update Heroes